jraypdx/Pi-Music-Srv/README.md

 # Pi-Music-Srv
-Another Raspberry Pi music server
+Another Raspberry Pi music server, this time using Node.js!

 There are already several options out there for streaming music to a Rasberry Pi.
 I've tried a few, and the idea behind them is awesome, but they end up being slow and clunky.

-My goal with this project is to create a very snappy and leight-weight solution that can stream from local files, SoundCloud, and Spotify.
+My goal with this project is to create a very snappy solution that can stream from local files, SoundCloud, and Spotify.
 It should also hopefully feature the ability to queue music and set up a playlist with a combination of all three sources.

 ### Current: